 You don’t need to sterilize jars in pressure canning.
 The high temperatures reached in the canner will sterilize everything.
 You DO need to start with clean jars.

-For keeping jars hot, I have two options for you.
+For keeping jars hot, I have three options for you.

 - You can also wash the jars in the dishwasher and then simply leave them there until ready to fill.
 Keeping the door to the dishwasher closed keeps in the steam and heat.
 Remove the jars a couple at a time as needed.

-The lids need to be clean but no longer need to be heated.
-I’ve even read that you can use them right out of the box.
-My suggestion is put them in a bowl of warm water ready to pull out with your lid lifter.
+The lids also need to be clean but do not need to be boiled or sterilized.
+My suggestion is to put them in a bowl of warm water ready to pull out with your lid lifter.
 This will give you a good rinse out of the box but no boiling needed.

 Prepare & Pack Food According to Pressure Canning Recipe Instructions